Hiyori Hime

 "Hiyori Hime" (日和姫) is the 27th single by Japanese pop duo Puffy AmiYumi, released on February 25, 2009.
-The song is used as the opening theme for the Fuji anime television series Genji Monogatari Sennenki Genji.
+The song is used as the opening theme for the Fuji TV anime series Genji Monogatari Sennenki.

 A limited edition of the single was released along with the regular edition.
 The limited edition features an extra live DVD showing footage of 4 songs from Puffy's 2007 honeysweeper tour at Shibuya-AX.

 The song was written for Puffy by rock musician Ringo Sheena.
 Sheena self-covered the song in 2014 on her album Gyakuyunyū: Kōwankyoku.